10 Days Nepal Spiritual Tour

 What makes Nepal a renowned destination for spiritual tourism?

-• Major Hindu sites: Among them, the Pashupatinath Temple in Kathmandu is one of the most major Hindu shrines in the world dedicated to Lord Shiva.
+• Major Hindu Sites: Among them, the Pashupatinath Temple in Kathmandu is one of the most major Hindu shrines in the world dedicated to Lord Shiva.
 The pilgrims and religious travelers alike visit this decades-old temple site to observe the sacred practices, experience the powerful funeral ceremonies by the Bagmati River, and get in touch with the fundamental principles of Hinduism's spirituality.

 Why is Nepal a famous place for spiritual travelers?